 Location is a major factor in the success of your event.
 Look for a venue that's indoors, large enough to not only seat your intended audience and let them socialize but also to display items you plan to sell; yet not so large that guests feel lost or warehoused.
 It should also be well-lit, convenient for your likely attendees, and otherwise in keeping with the intended mood of the event.

-The services of a professional auctioneer — who may, in fact, come with a staff of helpers — will probably cost several thousand dollars (sometimes depending on your earnings level).
+The services of a professional auctioneer—who might, in fact, come with a staff of helpers—will probably cost several thousand dollars (sometimes depending on your earnings level).
 Of course, a true professional will earn back the salary and then some, through the art of pacing the bidding appropriately, inspiring audience enthusiasm, and knowing how to deal with issues like a lull in the bidding.

 Charity auctions tend to attract members of your group more than the world at large, so to make it a success, send members Save the Date emails as soon as you've got the basic date, time, and place worked out—up to five months beforehand.
 Follow those with printed invitations, from 60 to 90 days before the event.